 The passion for engineering that saw her win Female Engineer of the Year, shines out when she describes what her career has done for her.
 “Engineering has taught me grit.
 When something is a challenge I don’t think ‘I can’t do it’, I think ‘I will go for it, do my best and grab it with both hands.’”

-Suzanna Bryant (pictured left), is 35 and the National Grid’s first female Advanced Commissioning Engineer.
+Suzanna is the National Grid’s first female Advanced Commissioning Engineer.
 But engineering wasn’t her first career choice – when she was growing up she wanted to be a vet.
 It was only when her brother began an engineering apprenticeship that she realised that was the job for her.
 “I joined up too because I didn’t want to go to university and I was good at science and maths like him,” she explains.

 Engineering has given Suzanna a taste of many different industries and in the past she has run a tool shop hallmarking precious jewellery and travelled the world installing digital power management systems onto super yachts.
 “It sounds glamourous and bits of it were, but I spent a lot of time in hotels and airports,” she explains.